NATIONAL DISABILITY SERVICES AUSTRALIA

 The above shows one the of the final films - introducing Trauma Informed Support and its impact on the body and brain.

-I developed this style specifically for these documentaries - focusing on warmth and colour to create a supportive atmosphere in most scenes, but using cooler purples, greens and blues to identify more traumatic moments.
+I focused on warmth and colour to create a supportive atmosphere in most scenes, but using cooler purples, greens and blues to identify more traumatic moments.
 This complemented the way I portrayed trauma as a physical presence, allowing us to better explore its impacts.
 Everything was set against backgrounds based on plenty of research into the variety of Australian landscapes.